corynewey/matrix-exercise/README.md

   * -numZeroes (optional) followed by the number of zeroes that should be initially populated in the matrix.
 Note: the initial zeroes are randomly populated into the matrix.

 # Examples
-To run the application with a 7 x 8 matrix with 3 initial zeroes use this command line to run the application
+To run the application with a 7 x 8 matrix with 3 initial zeroes use, your command line should look something like this:
 > java -jar target/matrix-exercise-1.0-SNAPSHOT.jar -dimensions 7 8 -numZeroes 3

 When the application runs, it will print out the initially-generated matrix with the zeroes randomly placed in the matrix and then it will print the final matrix with the elements' rows/columns zeroed-out.